Animal Actors on Location: History

 The attraction opened in Hollywood as "Animal Actors School Stage" in 1970, in Florida as "Animal Actors Stage" in 1990, and in Japan as "Animal Actors Stage" in 2001.
 Both US versions of the attraction received an Animal Planet-sponsored theming from 2001 to 2006.

 The Japanese iteration of the attraction was rethemed to "Toto & Friends", as part of the Land of Oz area in 2006, until being closed for the construction of the Universal Wonderland area in 2011.
-The Hollywood incarnation of the attraction, known as "Universal's Animal Actors," closed on January 8, 2023 and will be replaced by what is rumored to be a Fast & the Furious-themed rollercoaster.
+The Hollywood incarnation of the attraction, known as "Universal's Animal Actors," closed on January 8, 2023, alongside Special Effects Stage, and both will be replaced by Fast & Furious: Hollywood Drift.